CHAPTER V: Karma

 our territory.
 In modern terms the Gita might be saying “stop hurling crap

-verse is often taken to mean we should suppress our vasanas, which would
+verse is often taken to mean we should suppress our vasanas, which would curtail

-undermines the tendency to blurt out ugly proclamations.
+the tendency to blurt out ugly proclamations.

 are filled with literally zillions of vasanas, the seeds of former experiences